crowdfavorite-mirrors/wp-w3-total-cache/readme.txt

 * Improved handling of media library attachments in RSS feeds
 * Improved handing of subdomains for CDN settings
 * Improved various notifications and error messages
-* Improved optional .htaccess directives (located in /ini/_htaccess)
+* Improved optional .htaccess directives
 * Fixed JS minifcation saving group settings
 * Fixed false positives for duplicate CSS or JS in minify settings
 * Fixed bug causing settings to be lost on upgrade